slidevjs/slidev/docs/guide/syntax.md

 ## Code Blocks

-One big reason that led to the creation of Slidev is the need to make code look just right in slides.
-Accordingly, you can use Markdown-flavored code blocks to highlight your code.
+One big reason that led to the creation of Slidev was the need to perfectly display code in slides.
+Consequently, you can use Markdown-flavored code blocks to highlight your code.

 ````md
 ```ts